tomwilkie/weave/docs/ipam.md

 ![Tokens on the Ring](https://docs.google.com/drawings/d/1hp--q2vmxbBAnPjhza4Kqjr1ugrw2iS1M1GerhH-IKY/pub?w=960&h=288)

-When a peer leaves the network, we mark its tokens with a "tombstone" flag.
-Tombstone tokens are ignored when considering ownership.

 In more detail:
-- Each token is a tuple {peer name, version, tombstone flag}, placed at an IP address.
+- Each token is a tuple {peer name, version}, placed at an IP address.
 - Peer names are taken from Weave: they are unique and survive across restarts.
 - The contents of a token can only be updated by the owning peer, and